layer3switch/metrilyx-2.0/README.md

 This configuration option is only need if you plan to use heatmaps.
 If you choose to enable this feature the only needed change is the mongodb information relative to your setup i.e. host, port, and database

 ##### databases
-The default uses sqlite.
+The default installation uses sqlite.
 Other databases can also be used.
-We have testing with postgresql.
+We have testing and run a setup using postgresql.
 This requires a seperate set of tasks that will be included later.

 ### Heat Maps
 Heatmaps are used to view your top 10 consumers for a given metric.
 They are created similarly to pages.
 The only subtly is the "pivot tag" which is the tag used to calculate the top 10.
 This is usually the tag containing a value of '*'.